bcwilsondotcom/obsidian-routines-plugin/README.md

 # Obsidian Routines Plugin

 A plugin for [Obsidian](https://obsidian.md) that helps you manage and follow routines directly within your vault.
-Inspired by tools like Routinery, this plugin offers timers, logging, and step-by-step guidance for your routines.
+This plugin offers timers, logging, and step-by-step guidance for your routines.

 ## Features Implemented